wechicken456/file-storage-server/my_notes.md

 So what's the deal?
 Well, "traditional" MP4 file, the `moov` (metadata) is at the **end** of the file.
 So the browswer needs to know how many bytes the video is (from the first request) in order to send a second request with `Range` equals to a reasonable offset from the end of the file to get its metadata.
 More [here](https://surma.dev/things/range-requests/#blobdef)

 But video files CAN have its metadata at the front as well.

+We can use `ffmpeg` to edit the video to put the metadata to the beginning

+=> Only 1 request needed to start playing the video.
+However, as we play/skip the video, more requests will be sent.